OSGeo/gdal/.github/PULL_REQUEST_TEMPLATE.md

 <!--
+IMPORTANT: Do NOT use GitHub to post any questions or support requests!
+           They will be closed immediately and ignored.

 Make sure that the title of your commit(s) is descriptive.
 Typically, they should be formatted as "component/filename: Describe what the commit does (fixes #ticket)", so that anyone that parses 'git log' immediately knows what a commit is about.